JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 </details>
 ```

-So we are talking about a 30-40%[^4] speed-up from these optimizations.
+So we are talking about a 30-40% speed-up from these optimizations.[^4]

-It's faster to  compute `sin` and `cos` at the same time via `sincos` than it is to compute them one after the other.
+It is faster to  compute `sin` and `cos` at the same time via `sincos` than it is to compute them one after the other.
 And it is faster to reuse the `exp(x)` in computing `σ(x)` and `σ(-x)`.
 How can we incorporate this insight into our system?
-We know we can compute both of these in the primal, because they only depend on `x` --- we don't need to know `ȳ`.
-But there is nowhere to put it that is accessible both to the primal pass and the gradient pass code.
+We know we can compute both of these in the primal — because they only depend on `x` and not on `ȳ` — but there is nowhere to put them that is accessible both to the primal pass and the gradient pass code.

 What if we introduced some variable called `intermediates` that is also recorded onto the tape during the primal pass?